pereirarodrigo/doominator/README.md

 <br>

 Doominator (a portmanteau of "Doom" and "Terminator") is a reinforcement learning agent trained to play the game Doom through the ViZDoom research platform.
-It is an ongoing research project aimed at creating an efficient agent that can solve any scenario in the game.
+It is an independent research project aimed at creating an efficient agent that can solve any scenario in the game.

 # Implementation
 Much of the code comes from [Tianshou's ViZDoom example](https://github.com/thu-ml/tianshou/tree/master/examples/vizdoom).
 In essence, Doominator is guided by the joint usage of Proximal Policy Optimization (PPO) and Intrinsic Curiosity Module (commonly known as ICM), which I personally deem the real star of this project.